sudheerj/javascript-interview-questions/README.md

 185. ### What is a rest parameter

-     Rest parameter is an improved way to handle function parameter which allows us to represent an indefinite number of arguments as an array.
+     Rest parameter is an improved way to handle function parameters which allows us to represent an indefinite number of arguments as an array.
 The syntax would be as below,

      ```javascript
      function f(a, b, ...theArgs) {